Heiau: Heiau types

-An older form of heiau is preserved on Nihoa and Necker Island.
+An older form of heiau is preserved on Nīhoa and Necker Island.
 This form is typically referred to as marae as these structures more closely resemble structures referred to by similar names elsewhere in Polynesia and in general were replaced by the more common form visible in the rest of the island chain today after the abandonment of those islands.
 In general, maraes in Hawaii are represented by stone platforms, sometimes tiered, with stone uprights typically located near the edges of the platform or tier.

 Preserved sites

 The heiau most commonly preserved are war temples of the later period of history (e.g. Pu'ukohola Heiau National Historic Site).
 They are composed of large stone platforms with various structures built upon them.
 The structures were used to house priests, sacred ceremonial drums, sacred items, and cult images representing the gods associated with that particular temple.
 There were also altars (Ahu) on which to offer sacrifices (plant, animal and human).
 The heiau were sacred places; only the kahuna (priests) and certain sacred ali'i (high chiefs) were allowed to enter.

 The largest heiau known to exist, Hale O Pi'ilani Heiau, is a massive, three-acre (12,000-square-meter) platform with fifty-foot retaining walls, located in Hāna on Maui.
 Built for Pi'ilani, it dates to the 13th century.

 Agricultural heiau, called generally Hale-o-Lono for the god of fertility, can be found today on Oʻahu at Makaha (Kaneaki heiau - fully restored) and in Hawaii Kai (Pahua heiau - partially restored).
 The Kaneaki heiau was built in the 17th century, containing grass and thatched huts that were chambers used for prayer and meditation.

 The ruins of a healing heiau, Keaiwa ("the mysterious"), are located at the entrance to Keaiwa State Park in ʻAiea.

 Puʻuhonua o Honaunau, in South Kona on the island of Hawaiʻi, is a place of refuge.
 It incorporates a heiau complex within it.

 Because the land of heiau was sacred, it was not unusual for successive generations to add to original structures and the heiau purpose could change over time.
 An example is Ulupo heiau in Kailua on Oʻahu, which is said to have been built by the menehune, that is, a long time ago.
 It is thought to have been used first as an agricultural heiau and later as a luakini.